Eureka: Smart Variant Grouping

 How Smart Variant Grouping helps

-Eureka's Smart Variant Grouping setting allows you to manage variants of your products in the search results.
-When Smart Variant Grouping is activated, Eureka groups variants of the products and picks the best one according to search term similarity and user activity ratings on those variants.
+Eureka's Smart Variant Grouping setting lets you manage product variants in search results.
+When Smart Variant Grouping is activated, Eureka groups product variants and selects the best one based on search-term similarity and user activity ratings for those variants.

-When utilizing the Smart Variant Group setting, you can pick a specific attribute, such as color, to group variants of the same color together, ensuring a more streamlined and efficient search experience.
+When using the Smart Variant Group setting, you can select a specific attribute, such as color, to group variants of the same color, ensuring a more streamlined and efficient search experience.

 Smart variant grouping disabled